brentp/vcfexpress/lua-api.md

 - `variant:sample(sample_name)`: Get all FORMAT fields for a specific sample
   - Returns table with format field values
   - Special handling for GT field to provide allele and phase information
+- `variant:samples()`: Get all FORMAT fields for all samples in a single call
+  - Returns table where keys are sample names and values are sample tables
+  - Each sample table has same structure as `variant:sample()` return value
+  - More efficient than calling `variant:sample()` multiple times
+  - Example: `samples = variant:samples(); dp = samples.NA12878.DP`

 ## Genotype Objects

 Accessed through `variant.genotypes[sample_index]`:

 ### Attributes

 - `genotype.alts`: Number of alternate alleles (non-reference, non-missing)
 - `tostring(genotype)`: String representation (e.g. "0/1" or "1|0")

 ### Individual Alleles

 Access through `genotype[index]`:

 - `allele.phased`: Boolean indicating if allele is phased
 - `allele.allele`: Integer value of allele (0=ref, 1=first alt, etc)